 FOR IMMEDIATE RELEASE August 26, 2014

-The United States Bureau of Alcohol Tobacco and Firearms and the Charleston Police Department conducted the investigation.
-Assistant United States Attorney Erik S. Goes is prosecuting the matter on behalf of the United States.
+The United States Bureau of Alcohol, Tobacco, Firearms and Explosives conducted the investigation.
+Assistant United States Attorney Joseph F. Adams handled the prosecution.

 This case was brought as part of Project Safe Neighborhoods.
 Project Safe Neighborhoods is a nationwide commitment to reduce gun crime in the United States by working with existing local programs that target gun crime.